 - Cough suppression

 There are many opioids available for use, each with different properties, when selecting an opioid it is important to consider its potency, how quickly it acts (speed of onset) and how long it lasts (duration).
 The best analgesics are those which have a mild potency, rapid onset and a long duration of effect.
 When combining an opioid with a neuroleptic for neuroleptanalgesia, the desired properties of the opioid are slightly different; strong potency, rapid onset and brief period of duration.
+Before a doctor prescribe you an opioid, they give you a 5 panel drug test to make sure you are okay to take these.

 As opioids can have an effect on the gastrointestinal system, (as opioid receptors are also found in the gastrointestinal tract) if they are to be given orally then they must have low lipid solubility.